-The MOCC established two financial measures for the Incentive Bonus Plan: net sales and EPS growth over the prior year.
-Net sales and EPS growth were selected as the metrics against which to measure the executive officers' performance for the Incentive Bonus Plan because the MOCC desires to motivate the officers to achieve profitable business growth consistent with our long-term financial objectives.
-The MOCC utilized projected global gross domestic product (GDP) growth rates as a guide in setting the 2018 target performance levels.
-At the time the MOCC established the 2018 target performance levels, the MOCC determined that final bonus payout calculations for corporate, worldwide division and region EPS would exclude certain purchase accounting and one-time transaction costs related to acquisitions and divestitures, the initial valuation of acquisitions and potential earn out adjustments, and the effects of changes in accounting for stock compensation.
-The MOCC also determined that final bonus payout calculations for EPS would take into account changes in the effective tax rate (positive or negative) if the actual effective tax rate is substantially different than the estimated effective tax rate used when setting target EPS performance levels.
-In calculating final 2018 bonus payouts, the MOCC elected to exclude from the EPS calculation certain purchase accounting and one-time transaction costs related to acquisitions, the initial valuation of acquisitions, acquisition earn out adjustments, and the effects of changes in accounting for stock compensation.
-The MOCC also took into account: (i) the difference between the actual effective tax rate and the estimated tax rate used when setting target EPS levels resulting from the implementation in 2018 of U.S. federal tax reform legislation passed in 2017; and (ii) the tax impact of a pension plan contribution in 2018 resulting from a change in tax rate related to U.S. federal tax reform legislation passed in 2017, thereby reducing Adjusted EPS.
-The MOCC believes these adjustments provide a better measure of operating performance in 2018.
+The MOCC established two financial measures for the Incentive Bonus Plan: Net Sales and Incentive EPS growth over the prior year.
+Net Sales and Incentive EPS growth were selected as the metrics against which to measure the executive officers' performance for the Incentive Bonus Plan because the MOCC desires to motivate the executive officers to achieve profitable business growth consistent with our long-term financial objectives.
+In 2023, the MOCC adjusted these metrics relative to prior years from a weighting of 50% Net Sales and 50% Incentive EPS growth to a weighting of 40% Net Sales and 60% Incentive EPS growth in order to further increase the incentive to drive earnings.
+The MOCC utilized projected global gross domestic product (GDP) growth rates as a guide in setting the 2023 target performance levels.
+At the time the MOCC established the 2023 target performance levels, the MOCC once again determined that final bonus payout calculations for corporate, worldwide division and region Incentive EPS would exclude certain purchase accounting and one-time transaction costs related to acquisitions and divestitures, the initial valuation of acquisitions and potential earn out adjustments, and the effects of excess tax benefits from stock option exercises.
+Final corporate, worldwide division and region Incentive EPS calculations for 2023 bonus payouts excluded these items.
+Consistent with its authority to adjust Incentive Bonus Plan awards based on unanticipated or special circumstance, the MOCC also elected to exclude the impact of a non-cash pension settlement loss related to our pension plan restructuring in 2023 when determining final Incentive EPS calculations as the restructuring was determined to be in the Company's best interest and was not contemplated at the time 2023 target performance levels were established.
+The MOCC believes these adjustments provide a better measure of operating performance for 2023.
+These adjustments did not impact the amount of the 2023 Incentive Bonus Plan award payouts, as Incentive EPS growth over 2022, even before taking into account these adjustments, already exceeded the maximum Incentive EPS growth threshold for purposes of calculating such payouts.

-The 2018 incentive award payouts were based upon the achievement of specified levels of net sales and Adjusted EPS at the corporate and division/region levels.
-Financial performance levels and actual results for the 2018 Incentive Bonus Plan were as follows:
+The 2023 Incentive Bonus Plan award payouts were based upon the achievement of specified levels of Net Sales and Incentive EPS at the corporate, worldwide divisional and regional levels.
+Financial performance levels and actual results for the 2023 Incentive Bonus Plan were as follows: